uz0000/first_project/README.md

 https://first-project-neyp.onrender.com/

-The app provides information on different used cars that are available and how their prices varies based on different factors.
+The app provides information on different used cars that are available and how their prices vary based on different factors.